BartuCan02/Clip-Based-Template-Matching/README.md

     <img src="assets/Method_v4.jpg">
 </p>

->**Abstract**: <br>
-> We address the problem of few-shot pattern detection, which aims to detect all instances of a given pattern, typically represented by a few exemplars, from an input image.
-Although similar problems have been studied in few-shot object counting and detection (FSCD), previous methods and their benchmarks have narrowed patterns of interest to object categories and often fail to localize non-object patterns.
-In this work, we propose a simple yet effective detector based on template matching and regression, dubbed TMR.
-While previous FSCD methods typically represent target exemplars as spatially collapsed prototypes and lose structural information, we revisit classic template matching and regression.
-It effectively preserves and leverages the spatial layout of exemplars through a minimalistic structure with a small number of learnable convolutional or projection layers on top of a frozen backbone.
-We also introduce a new dataset, dubbed RPINE, which covers a wider range of patterns than existing object-centric datasets.
-Our method outperforms the state-of-the-art methods on the three benchmarks, RPINE, FSCD-147, and FSCD-LVIS, and demonstrates strong generalization in cross-dataset evaluation.

 ## Installation and Data & Backbone weights Preparation
 #### Note: this released version was tested on Python == 3.11.9, Pytorch == 2.4.0 and cuda == 12.1.